Akanksha-Aggarwal/Learn-Data-Science-and-R/README.md

-# try1
+# Learn Data Science and R
-This is to learn how to use github repo
+A repo to learn R and apply data science concepts